PawelTokarski95/AI-Governance/Loan-data-leakage/Intervention.md

         ◦ Shifts in data distribution,
         ◦ Potential breaches in data pipeline integrity.

-##    6. Model Rollback & Fallback Plan
+##    6. Model Rollback and Fallback Plan

        The ML model must be removed from production (rollback), and the organization should temporarily switch to: